agsight

 A mobile app screen displays a lettuce growth overview with a projected harvest time in late June and a line graph tracking electrical conductivity levels from April to August.

-After I developed my MVP, I initiated outreach to 75+ farms, 8 of which initially agreed to trial Agsight.
-Currently, I've expanded this pilot program to 24 orchards, vineyards, and other specialty crop farms, primarily in California and Texas.
+After developing my MVP, I initiated outreach to 80+ farms via email.
+8 initially agreed to trial Agsight.
+I've since expanded this pilot program to 50+ orchards and vineyards across California and Texas.

 The Agsight website homepage promotes an AI farming app with a photo of a hand holding a phone displaying the app, surrounded by vegetables worn as bracelets, and text offering a $12.99/month subscription after a 30-day free trial.